-- Waste Management Practices (comment ID-1, 9 and 18) Board staff submitted three comments pertaining to waste management and applicability of the plan to current practices: whether past waste management strategies would be utilized or if all waste would be removed from the NWT; inclusion of maps with site features; and, identifying the locations in which waste would be stored. - i.
+- Board staff provided comments and recommendations related to waste management practices, spill contingency measures and project details. - Waste Management Practices (comment ID-1, 8 and 17) Board staff submitted three comments pertaining to waste management and applicability of the plan to current practices: whether past waste management strategies would be utilized or if all waste would be removed from the NWT; inclusion of maps with site features; and, identifying the locations in which waste would be stored. - i.
 Comment ID-1: Paramount responded by uploading a revised WMP which removed a majority of historic waste practices that no longer apply; however, various bioremediation and thermal treatment techniques (e.g. thermal desorption), which were not applied for, or included in past authorizations, remained.
 Board staff recommend this information be removed from the WMP so it be current for the applications applied for. - ii.
-Comment ID-9: Paramount provided an updated WMP with additional site figures; however, the site figures do not contain sufficient detail of the sites, such as the location of structures and operations in relation to local geographic features.
-Board staff recommend this be required as part of an update to the WMP. - iii.
-Comment ID-18: Paramount indicated that at the time of the review they were not certain where waste would be stored but indicated waste could be generated at any well site or camp dependent on the activity.
+Comment ID-8: Paramount provided an updated WMP with additional site figures; however, the site figures do not contain sufficient detail of the sites, such as the location of structures and operations in relation to local geographic features.
+Board staff recommend this be required as part of an update to the WMP.
+Board staff note that Paramount provided an updated WMP with additional site figures and consider the detail to be appropriate for the current status of the site. - iii.
+Comment ID-17: Paramount indicated that at the time of the review they were not certain where waste would be stored but indicated waste could be generated at any well site or camp dependent on the activity.
 Board staff recommend Paramount's response be included as part of an update to the WMP. - Authorizations and Conditions (comment ID-3) Board staff requested input on draft Permit conditions.
 Paramount provided the following responses: - i.
-Recommended removal of closure from the permit scope.
-Board staff have left closure in place. - ii.
-PRIVATE PROPERTY SETBACK (Condition 2): Paramount indicated they were not aware of cabins within 100 meters, and that they would not want to preclude ADKFN members or other traditional land users from building cabins. - iii.
-WIDTH RIGHT-OF-WAY (Condition 7): Paramount indicated project access is built and the condition is therefore not necessary.
-Board staff have kept the condition to ensure the rights-of-way remains at a maximum of 10 meters. - iv.
-EQUIPMENT: WATERCOURSE BUFFER (Condition 35): Paramount indicated this condition would not allow maintenance and repairs of the existing road.
-Board staff have altered this condition to include the wording "except as identified in the Application" for Board decision.
-Of note, Board staff reviewed the recommended alteration with the Inspector who agreed it was appropriate.
+They were uncertain if Drilling Waste and Drilling Fluids definitions were necessary.
+Board staff have left the definitions in the since they are associated with conditions. - ii.
+Drill Locations and Drilling/ Adit Setback (Conditions 4 and 5): Paramount suggested removal unless they pertain to environmental drilling.
+Board staff have left the conditions since they pertain to environmental drilling which is part of Project activities.
+Board staff have altered the wording of Condition 5 to remove reference to adits and drill sites as they do not apply to the scope. - iii.
+Width Right-of-Way (Condition 9): Paramount suggested increasing the rights-of-way width to 20 meters at existing clearings (well sites and camps) and turn-offs for safety reasons.
+Board staff have left this condition unaltered but have included a non-standard condition titled "Right-of-Way Clearing" to accommodate Paramount's suggestion, for Board decision (Condition 75). - iv.
+Equipment: Watercourse Buffer (Condition 39): Paramount recommended condition 39 be altered to specify "during non-frozen conditions".
+Board staff have altered the condition as per Paramount's suggestion to accommodate the scope of work. - v.
+Conditions 44, 45, 46 and 48: Paramount recommended removal of these conditions as they relate to oil and gas drilling which is not part of the scope.
+Board staff have left Conditions 45 and 46 as they pertain to environmental drilling.
+Board staff have removed Conditions 17, 42, 44, 47 and 48 since they pertain to oil and gas Drilling.